-One result of social networking is viral marketing9, or the spread of the company's message (like a computer virus) through the community.
+- One result of social networking is viral marketing9, or the spread of the company's message (like a computer virus) through the community.
 Some companies have enhanced the viral marketing of their offerings with interactive Web sites that might feature, say, a game built around an offering.
+Consumers then e-mail their - 8.
+A communication medium for communities, or social networks. - The spread of the company's message (like a virus) through a community.

-Consumers then e-mail their friends with links to the game or Web site.
+friends with links to the game or Web site.
 Examples include the viral campaign by Nine Inch Nails for its concept album, Year Zero.
 An online alternate reality game was created involving characters and situations drawn from the music on the album.
 The album and game were so popular that HBO has even considered creating a series around the dark, futuristic tale told on the album.

 Blogs are one form of online communication that helps spread viral marketing messages.
-Some blogs are written by corporate marketing officers who "spin" the information.
+As we noted earlier, companies can try to influence bloggers to blog on their products or company.
+Other companies blog directly, perhaps having a blog written by corporate marketing officers who "spin" the information.
 But blogs can be written by anyone.
 Blogs can serve as a "voice" for a community.
 For example, the chief executive of the National Thoroughbred Horseracing Association (the NASCAR of horseracing) writes a blog for the organization that is posted on its Web site.
 However, anyone can leave a comment on the blog.
-Blogs have become much more like dialog in a town hall meeting than a one-way marketing message.
+Blogs have become much more like dialogue in a town hall meeting than a one-way marketing message.